How to Become an Autism Spectrum Disorder Specialist

 Learn how to become an autism spectrum disorder specialist.
 Research the education requirements, training, licensure information and experience you will need to start a career as an autism spectrum disorder specialist.

-Education Requirements to Become an Autism Spectrum Disorder Specialist
+Do I Want to Be an Autism Spectrum Disorder Specialist?

 |Degree Level||Master's degree*|

 |Licensure and/or Certification||State license to practice counseling is required; certifications in mental health disciplines may be required by employer**|

 |Experience||Typically at least two years of postgraduate experience***|

 |Key Skills||Knowledge of psychology, therapy and counseling; active listening, social perceptiveness, speaking, service orientation, reading comprehension, judgment, decision making, complex problem solving, coordination, critical thinking and writing skills****|

 |Additional Requirements||Some positions may require an extensive background check, a driver's license and/or first aid training***|

 Sources: *U.S. Bureau of Labor Statistics, **The State of Texas and the Behavior Analyst Certification Board (BACB), ***Survey of job postings in December 2012, ****O*Net Online.

 Autism spectrum disorder specialists, like other behavioral counselors, typically begin their education by acquiring a bachelor's degree in psychology, social work, special education or a related field.
 An undergraduate degree program in psychology may include courses in child development, cognitive science, speech-language pathology and neurology, while a degree program in social work emphasizes the study of human behavior.
 Special education students can expect to take classes that explain how humans learn and how to teach individuals with learning disabilities.
 A bachelor's degree is typically a mandatory prerequisite for those wishing to enter a master's degree program.